 The inevitability of 404s

-As I mentioned above, 404s are going to happen.
+As we mentioned above, 404s are going to happen.
 It’s not if but when your visitors will encounter them.

 Many 404s won’t be your fault.
 But some will be your fault, and it’s hard to control them.
-Even if you’re an amazing SEO or webmaster, some will slip through the cracks.
+Some will slip through the cracks even if you’re an amazing SEO or webmaster.

 And the bigger your site is, the more 404s you’ll have.

 One of the leading causes of 404s is broken links.

 Websites change.
 Links point nowhere.
 And 404s happen.

 In fact, some huge websites can acquire up to 10 new broken links every day.